African Studies Review

 The African Studies Review is a peer-reviewed academic journal covering African studies.
 The journal also publishes book and film reviews.

 The journal was established in 1958 as the African Studies Bulletin, obtaining its current name in 1970.
-The editor-in-chief is Benjamin N. Lawrance (University of Arizona); the Deputy Editor is Cajetan Iheka (Yale University).
+The editor-in-chief is Cajetan Iheka (Yale University); the Deputy Editor is Kate Luongo (Northeastern University).

 History

 During its history, it published several supplements, which have now all been consolidated in the main journal.